dislovemartin/SolnAI-agents/~voiceflow-dialog-api-integration~/README.md

 > For detailed information about the Voiceflow Dialog API and how to best utilize it with your Voiceflow agents, refer to the [official Voiceflow Dialog API documentation](https://docs.voiceflow.com/reference/overview).

-This integration provides seamless connectivity between Voiceflow agents and the Live Agent Studio.
-The key feature of this integration is its zero-configuration approach - **once you build an agent in Voiceflow, it's immediately ready to use in the Live Agent Studio without any additional setup or customization**.
+This integration provides seamless connectivity between Voiceflow agents and the autogen_studio.
+The key feature of this integration is its zero-configuration approach - **once you build an agent in Voiceflow, it's immediately ready to use in the autogen_studio without any additional setup or customization**.

-This API endpoint demonstrates the implementation details of how Voiceflow agents are integrated with the Live Agent Studio.
+This API endpoint demonstrates the implementation details of how Voiceflow agents are integrated with the autogen_studio.
 While you don't need to modify this code to use your Voiceflow agents, understanding how it works can be valuable for advanced use cases.

 ## Overview

 This integration enables:
-- Instant deployment of Voiceflow agents to Live Agent Studio
+- Instant deployment of Voiceflow agents to autogen_studio
 - Real-time conversation handling through Voiceflow's Dialog API
 - Automatic message history tracking
 - Support for rich responses (text, buttons, carousels - future enhancement)